crush-157/spring-boot-3-rc/Commentary.md

 Looking at memory usage on my machine, the `native image` uses about 1/3 of the memory compared to running the application from the `jar`.

 ## Summary

-So in summary, with Srpring Boot 3.0, you can now easily leverage GraalVM Native image to build your applications as native executables.
+So in summary, with Spring Boot 3.0, you can now easily leverage GraalVM Native image to build your applications as native executables.

 Enjoy your faster startup, lower latency and lower infrastructure costs.